Where to Stay in Hong Kong - The Best Areas and Hotels

 Hong Kong is home to more than seven million people and has one of the most notable skylines in the world.
 This cultural center, which is known for its picturesque Victoria Harbour and for having one of the most advanced public transit systems, is one of the safest travel destinations on earth.

-When it comes to deciding where to stay in Hong Kong, the options are endless.
+Whether it’s 2 days in Hong Kong or longer, when it comes to deciding where to stay in Hong Kong, the options are endless.
 From budget to luxury, you’ll have no problem choosing a place that suits your needs.

 A walk through almost any part of the city exposes an interesting mix of east and west – where old meets new.
 A mix of Chinese influence, historic colonial rule, and an influx of migrants from other parts of Asia created the unique culture that exists today.